-While we are closed to the public for the restoration of our Koori Floor we will be programming some incredible performances, interviews, panel discussions and more.
+While we were closed to the public for the restoration of our Koori Floor, we have programmed some incredible performances, interviews, panel discussions and more.

 Four to the Floor: Exploring the Bla©k roots of contemporary music pays homage to the Bla(c)k pioneers of the music that we know and love today.
 The title itself is a nod to Philadelphian drummer and founder of the Trammps Earl Young, who created the classic “Four on the Floor” drum beat commonly used in electronic music.